 - February – December 2016

-Subject matter expert assisting the Indiana Family and Social Services Administration, Division of Aging (FSSA/DA) redesign its LTSS delivery system with a focus on the provision of participant-directed services (PDS).
+Subject matter expert under a consulting agreement with The Lewin Group, assisted the Indiana Family and Social Services Administration, Division of Aging (FSSA/DA) redesign its LTSS delivery system with a focus on the provision of participant-directed services (PDS).
 Tasks included reviewing the State’s Medicaid §1915(c) Aging and Disability Waiver, and PDS program rules and operation; assessing PDS usage by waiver participants and providing recommendations for PDS program improvement that meet CMS expectations and increases choice and authority for program participants.

 DC Department of Health Care Finance Participant Directed Service Program Project